Mesozoic: Flora

 The dominant land plant species of the time were gymnosperms, which are vascular, cone-bearing, non-flowering plants such as conifers that produce seeds without a coating.
 This contrasts with the earth's current flora, in which the dominant land plants in terms of number of species are angiosperms.
 The earliest members of the genus Ginkgo first appeared during the Middle Jurassic.
 This genus is represented today by a single species, Ginkgo biloba.
-The extant genus Sequoia is believed to have evolved in the Mesozoic.
+Modern conifer groups began to radiate during the Jurassic.
 Bennettitales, an extinct group of gymnosperms with foliage superficially resembling that of cycads gained a global distribution during the Late Triassic, and represented one of the most common groups of Mesozoic seed plants.

 Flowering plants radiated during the early Cretaceous, first in the tropics, but the even temperature gradient allowed them to spread toward the poles throughout the period.
 By the end of the Cretaceous, angiosperms dominated tree floras in many areas, although some evidence suggests that biomass was still dominated by cycads and ferns until after the Cretaceous–Paleogene extinction.
 Some plant species had distributions that were markedly different from succeeding periods; for example, the Schizeales, a fern order, were skewed to the Northern Hemisphere in the Mesozoic, but are now better represented in the Southern Hemisphere.

 Fauna

 The extinction of nearly all animal species at the end of the Permian Period allowed for the radiation of many new lifeforms.
 In particular, the extinction of the large herbivorous pareiasaurs and carnivorous gorgonopsians left those ecological niches empty.
 Some were filled by the surviving cynodonts and dicynodonts, the latter of which subsequently became extinct.

 Recent research indicates that it took much longer for the reestablishment of complex ecosystems with high biodiversity, complex food webs, and specialized animals in a variety of niches, beginning in the mid-Triassic 4 million to 6 million years after the extinction, and not fully proliferated until 30 million years after the extinction.
+During the Triassic, terrestrial herbivores avoided competition through significant niche partitioning by generally occupying highly distinct guilds.
 Animal life was then dominated by various archosaurs: dinosaurs, pterosaurs, and aquatic reptiles such as ichthyosaurs, plesiosaurs, and mosasaurs.

 The climatic changes of the late Jurassic and Cretaceous favored further adaptive radiation.
 The Jurassic was the height of archosaur diversity, and the first birds and eutherian mammals also appeared.
 Some have argued that insects diversified in symbiosis with angiosperms, because insect anatomy, especially the mouth parts, seems particularly well-suited for flowering plants.
 However, all major insect mouth parts preceded angiosperms, and insect diversification actually slowed when they arrived, so their anatomy originally must have been suited for some other purpose.

+Microbiota

+At the dawn of the Mesozoic, ocean plankton communities transitioned from ones dominated by green archaeplastidans to ones dominated by endosymbiotic algae with red-algal-derived plastids.
+This transition is speculated to have been caused by an increasing paucity of many trace metals in the Mesozoic ocean.